masakhane-io/masakhane-mt/en-af/siyavula-baseline/readme.md

 [CC BY](https://creativecommons.org/licenses/by/3.0/).

-If the data is further distributed or adapted, it needs to also be released under the [CC BY](https://creativecommons.org/licenses/by/3.0/) license, with credit to Siyavula for the content and Herman Kamper for the data compilation.
+If the data is further distributed or adapted, it needs to also be released under the same [CC BY](https://creativecommons.org/licenses/by/3.0/) license, with credit to Siyavula for the content and Herman Kamper for the data compilation.

-The data can be downloaded from: https://www.kamperh.com/data/siyavula_en_af.noweb.3.zip
+The compiled and pre-processed data can be downloaded from: https://www.kamperh.com/data/siyavula_en_af.noweb.3.zip